 The energy balance equation for the physical process of a wave encountering a structure can be stated as where K_t is the transmission coefficient, K_r is the reflection coefficient and K_l is the loss coefficient.
 The transmission coefficient, K_t , describes the intensity of a transmitted wave height relative to an incident wave height.
 The corresponding transmission of the wave energy for each individual spectral bin is taken as K_t^2 .
 The reflection coefficient, K_r , describes the intensity of a reflected wave height relative to an incident wave height.
-The corresponding reflection of the wave energy for each individual spectral bin is taken as K_t^2 .
+The corresponding transmission of the energy for each individual spectral bin is taken as K_t^2 .
+The reflection coefficient, K_r , describes the intensity of a reflected wave height relative to an incident wave height.
+The corresponding reflection of the wave energy for each individual spectral bin is taken as K_r^2 .

-$$K_t^2 + K_r^2 + K_I^2 = 1 ag{6.23}$$
+$$K_t^2 + K_t^2 + K_l^2 = 1$$ (6.23)